typesafehub/conductr-doc/src/main/play-doc/operation/ManageServices.md

 ## Per cluster upgrade

 To perform a per cluster upgrade, build a new cluster in isolation from the current running cluster.
-Once the new cluster is fully prepared, cut-over traffic using DNS, load balancers, routers, etc. Per cluster upgrades may require more complicated strategies for migrating data storage managed by the cluster.
+Once the new cluster is fully prepared, cut-over traffic using DNS, load balancers, routers, etc. Per cluster, upgrades may require more complicated strategies for migrating data storage managed by the cluster.

 ## Elasticsearch Verification

 To perform deployment on a running cluster without downtime, Elasticsearch requires the new node to join the Elasticsearch cluster, the primary shard(s) is relocated from the old node to the new node, and Elasticsearch master is re-elected if required.
 Elasticsearch has the means to perform automatic relocation of primary shard(s) from the old node to the new node.

-Firstly, we will use Elasticsearch cluster health endpoint to ensure the cluster is in a good health after the new node joined.
+Firstly, we will use Elasticsearch cluster health endpoint to ensure the cluster is in good health after the new node joined.
 Elasticsearch endpoints are exposed via the proxy node via port `9200` under `/elastic-search` path.
 Replace `10.0.1.250` with the ip address of the proxy node.

 ```bash
 curl -XGET 'http://10.0.1.250:9200/elastic-search/_cluster/health?pretty=true'